 Identifying Unusual Bleeding

 Unusual bleeding, especially early in pregnancy, might indicate a miscarriage or, in some cases, ectopic pregnancy, according to the Mayo Clinic.
-If your bleeding is thick and includes clot-like matter, you may have suffered a miscarriage; severe pain associated with abnormal bleeding might indicate miscarriage or an ectopic pregnancy.
+If your bleeding is thick and includes clot-like matter, you may have suffered a miscarriage; severe pain associated with abnormal bleeding might indicate a miscarriage or an ectopic pregnancy.
 Many miscarriages cannot be prevented and happen in the first weeks of pregnancy.
 Ectopic pregnancy is more common during the first trimester; the fetus is trapped in a fallopian tube rather than the uterus.
 Unfortunately, a doctor must terminate the pregnancy with surgery or drugs as it cannot be converted into a typical pregnancy.
 Failure to address a miscarriage or possible ectopic pregnancy can lead to loss of fertility and death.

 Additional Symptoms Soon After Implantation